yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 Type | Info | Status
 :---------|:---------|:----------
 Micro SD Card Reader | Not working in OpenCore.
-You have to patch DSDT or use CLOVER | ⚠️ SMBIOS Settings  | With OpenCore Configurator you should definitely set your SMBIOS settings and ROM value because the config does not contain SMBIOS information MacBook Pro 14.1.
+You have to patch DSDT or use CLOVER | ⚠️ SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️
 Rename config    | If you install Monterey+, you can delete BrcmBluetoothInjector.kext in OC/Kexts.
 If you install Big Sur-, you can delete BlueToolFixup.kext in OC/Kexts. | ⚠️

 ## Kext Used